Fish market in Tanji - The Gambia

 Beach of Bijilo – The Gambia

-We started our trip near Lemon Creek, a hotel/resort in Bijilo where you can rent bicycles just outside.
-I rented the two cycles for the whole afternoon and we started cycling along the mainroad for a while.
+We started our day at Lemon Creek, a hotel in Bijilo where you can also rent bikes just outside the gate.
+I rented two bikes for the rest of the day.
+We got on and started pedaling.
+First along the main road.

 Cycling to the fish of Tanji